Forearm Brace

 Forearm sprains and strains are usually managed with:

-• A brief period of relative rest and pain and swelling management in the early phase.
+• A short period of relative rest and pain and swelling management in the early phase.

-• Gradual reintroduction of movement and then strengthening, led or advised by a clinician where needed.
+• Gradual reintroduction of movement and then strengthening, guided by a clinician where needed.

 • A staged return to heavier work or sport.

-Our brace does not take away the need for that process.
-Its value is in helping you move and use the arm in a safer, more controlled way during recovery, rather than having to choose between a completely rigid arm or an unprotected one.
+The brace does not replace that process.
+Its value is in helping you move and use the arm in a safer, more controlled way during recovery, rather than having to choose between keeping the arm completely still or leaving it unprotected.

 For Ulnar Tunnel Syndrome